carolramsey/CS373-Fall-2016-Carol-Ramsey/Week1-Carol-Ramsey.md

 **2. What's in your way?**

-Nothing is in my way.
 I need to spend significant time in the early weeks of the class learning the tools so I can focus on the meat of the projects going forward.

 **3. What will you do next week?**